What is Open Policy Agent?

 OPA is able to handle authorization through its unique policy language, Rego.
 Using Rego, users can write policy-as-code, define their entire setup, then apply these rules to every running OPA.
 Open Policy Agent handles incoming requests using their own internalized decision making, expressed through Rego.
 Using OPA, developers are saved the hassle of downing an entire stack to make changes to a single microservice.

-OPA has been integrated by several enterprises and is usable with standard infrastructure tools such as Kubernetes, Envoy, Terraform, and AWS.
+OPA has been integrated by many enterprises and is usable with standard infrastructure tools such as Kubernetes, Envoy, Terraform, and AWS.
 This makes it a wonderful tool for developers to create their policy-as-code solutions, regardless of how their system looks

 CNCF Graduated Open Source Project